renovatebot/renovate/docs/usage/php.md

 If you are using the hosted WhiteSource Renovate App then you can encrypt it with Renovate's public key instead, so that only Renovate can decrypt it.

 Go to [https://renovatebot.com/encrypt](https://renovatebot.com/encrypt), paste in the secret string you wish to encrypt, click _Encrypt_, then copy the encrypted result.
-You may encrypt your `password` only or even pass your `username` encrypted.
+You may encrypt your `password` only, but you can encrypt your `username` as well.

 ```json
 {